-NFPA 68: Standard on Explosion Protection by Deflagration Venting – This Standard defines methods for implementing explosion vents or systems to decrease pressures within a dust enclosure to minimize damage, should flammable vapors or dusts be ignited.
+NFPA 68: Standard on Explosion Protection by Deflagration Venting – This Standard defines methods for implementing explosion vents or systems to decrease pressures within a dust enclosure to minimize damage, should flammable vapors or dust be ignited.

-NFPA 69: Standard on Explosion Prevention Systems – This Standard serves as a design manual for designers or AHJs who are responsible for explosion prevention systems implemented on process systems that may produce flammable gases, dusts or hybrid mixtures within an enclosed environment such as a dust collector, receiver or elevator.
+NFPA 69: Standard on Explosion Prevention Systems – This Standard serves as a design manual for designers or AHJs who are responsible for explosion prevention systems implemented on process systems that may produce flammable gases, dust, or hybrid mixtures within an enclosed environment such as a dust collector, receiver or elevator.

 NFPA 77: Recommended Practice on Static Electricity – This document identifies processes that pose electrostatic discharge potential and offers practical measures to mitigate.

 NFPA 91: Standard for Exhaust Systems for Air Conveying of Vapors, Gases, Mists, and Particulate Solids – This Standard provides technical requirements for exhaust systems that will protect lives and property from fires and explosions and minimize damage in the event that such fires and explosions occur.

 NFPA 484: Standard for Combustible Metals – This industry-specific Standard applies to those manufacturers involved with processing, finishing, and recycling of metal or metal alloys that generate a byproduct of fugitive combustible powders or dust and are capable of an explosion.

 NFPA 652: Standard on the Fundamentals of Combustible Dust – This Standard defines the key elements of potentially combustible dust explosions or fires and the necessary mitigation procedures to avoid them.
 It acts in conjunction with industry-specific Standards by allowing them to prevail in specification conflict.